tamarasaurus/websubhub/README.md

 ### Todo
 - [x] Enforce [topic_url,callback_url] as a real id in the database
+- [ ] Create root hub controller
+      - `GET /` - Use HAL to represent availble operations
+      - `POST /` - Publish topic updates and distribute contents to subscribers

 ### Implement
 - [ ] Subscribing to the hub with a callback URL.